Lingering injuries,

 We know that genetics can play an (often small) role in certain chronic pain conditions.
 However, these are predisposing factors - they do not cause the symptom onset.

-We also know that although genetic evolution can take thousands of years, we can alter gene expression in a short amount of time.
-For example, studies show that meditation can alter your gene expression in a positive way in a very short amount of time.
-This means that genes that are activated can be deactivated.
-And chronic pain symptoms are often reversible because the neural-circuits causing pain can be deactivated.
+We also know that although genetic evolution can take thousands of years, we can alter gene expression in a short amount of time; genes that are activated can be deactivated.
+And chronic symptoms are often reversible because the neural-circuits causing pain can be deactivated.

 You had a bad injury years ago - but it may not be why you still have pain TODAY.
 Accidents and injuries occur.
 However, the human body has an incredible ability to heal - from broken bones, ligament tears, etc.